I Received a Ticket That I Won't Be Able to Pay

 (3) community service, where you work off what you owe at a rate of $12.50 or more per hour, and which may include traditional volunteer work, as well as things like job training, drug or alcohol treatment, tutoring and other activities; and

-(4) waiver of the fine or reduction to an amount you can afford.
+(4) waiver of the fine and/or court costs or a reduction to an amount you can afford.

-If you would prefer one of these options over the others, explain that to the judge.
-If the judge is ordering to do something that you know you will not be able to do, respectfully let her know.
+If one of these options works better for you over the others, you should explain that to the judge.
+If the judge is ordering you to do something that you know you will not be able to do, respectfully let her know.

 For more information about alternatives, See I’ve Been Ordered to Pay an Amount I Can’t Afford and I’m Not Sure If I Can Complete Community Service.